jason-wolfe/tantivy-viewer/README.md

 - Viewing the index schema in detail
 - Exploring fields
     - Top terms per field
-    - Which documents have a given term
     - Reconstructing particular documents from the index, either by uninverting or reading fast fields
-- Command line interface for when a web interface is inconvenient or impractical.
+- Searching the index
+    - Reconstructed identifying fields alongside search results for readability

 # Getting started